 Noneconomic losses in an accident are more subjective.
 Most victims have a figure in mind when mediation begins.
 But usually, attorneys have a heart-to-heart talk with victims.
 Sometimes, it’s better to settle the case and move on.
 Other times, it’s better to fight for additional compensation.
 Only an attorney knows for sure.

 Split liability agreements sometimes hasten car crash settlements.
-For a free consultation with an experienced Rock Hill personal injury attorney, contact the Elrod Pope Law Firm, P.A.
+For a free consultation with an experienced Rock Hill personal injury attorney, contact the Elrod Pope Accident & Injury Attorneys, P.A.
 Attorneys can connect victims with doctors, even if they have no insurance or money.

 Why do most car wreck claims settle out of court?